Dawn of the Dead (1978 film): Filming

 Principal photography for Dawn of the Living Dead (its working title at the time) began on November 13, 1977, at the Monroeville Mall in Monroeville, Pennsylvania.
 Use of an actual, open shopping mall during the Christmas shopping season caused numerous time constraints.
 Filming began nightly once the mall closed, starting at 11 PM and ending at 7 AM, when automated music came on.
 As December arrived, the production decided against having the crew remove and replace the Christmas decorations—a task that had proved to be too time-consuming.
 Filming was shut down during the last three weeks of the year to avoid the possible continuity difficulties and lost shooting time.
 Production would resume on January 3, 1978.
 During the break in filming, Romero took the opportunity to begin editing his existing footage.

-The airfield scenes were filmed at the Harold W. Brown Memorial Airfield in Monroeville, an airport located about two miles from the mall that is still in use.
+The airfield scenes were filmed at the Harold W. Brown Memorial Airfield in Monroeville, an airport located about two miles from the mall.
 The scenes of the group's hideout at the top of the mall were filmed on a set built at Romero's then-production company, The Latent Image.
 The elevator shaft was located there as well, as no such area of the mall actually existed.
 The gun store was also not located in the mall—for filming, the crew used Firearms Unlimited, a shop that existed in the East Liberty district of Pittsburgh at the time.
 The police dock scene was filmed in downtown Pittsburgh right next the Monongahela River at 1 S. 6th St. The building, landing pad, and pumps are long gone, and the location is now an outdoor art gallery called The Color Park.
 The truck yard scene was filmed at the B&P Motor Express Co. which is now a First Student school bus company in Irwin, PA, about 22 minutes from the Monroeville Mall.

 Principal photography on Dawn of the Dead ended in February 1978, and Romero's process of editing would begin.
 By using numerous angles during the filming, Romero allowed himself an array of possibilities during editing—choosing from these many shots to reassemble into a sequence that could dictate any number of responses from the viewer simply by changing an angle or deleting or extending portions of scenes.
 This amount of superfluous footage is evidenced by the numerous international cuts, which in some cases affects the regional version's tone and flow.